 It doesn’t matter how beautiful the wood you have if it isn’t at the right moisture content when you make a guitar out of it!
 You’d be stunned how many builders I know don’t keep their shops properly climate controlled.
 Even some who do don’t check the moisture content of their wood.
 If wood is not dry enough when it is made into a guitar, it will shrink in the dry weather causing warping, cracks, and other problems.
 It is one of the most critical details to use stable wood!

 I keep my shop at a relative humidity of 45-50% at all times.
-In theory, stored tonewood will be safe to use in this enviroment.
-I like to be certain however, for example, before I machine out an electric guitar body, make a neck, or an acoustic guitar soundboard, that the wood itself has a safe moisture content.
+In theory stored tone wood will be safe to use in this environment.
+I like to be certain however for example before I machine out an electric guitar body, make a neck or an acoustic guitar soundboard that the wood itself has a safe moisture content.
 I like to see my wood in the 6-8% range.
-I feel this is perfect for joinery, and all aspects of guitarmaking.
+I feel this is perfect for joinery and all aspects of guitar making.
 Different species of wood however can fool you…each has its own specific gravity (lower in soft woods, higher in hard woods).
-Traditional pin style meters only give you a rough guess at the entry area of the pins, not the whole board.
+Traditional pin style meters only give you a rough guess at the entry area of the pins not the whole board.

 This meter is a Wagner MMC 220 available from Woodcraft.com for about $299.00